lpezet/regression_with_hpcc/Readme.md

 This code simply extracts the data by downloading the data files contained in this project and extracting their content.
 The CSV files we're interested in here are then available in the dropzone.
-Data is then loaded as "raw" data, where all fields are basically of the *STRING* type.
+Data is then loaded as "raw" data, where all variables are basically of the *STRING* type.
 It's best to start this way to examine the data and make sure nothing is **lost in translation** when using final field types.

 # 1.1 Examining data